PMizz13/ma-browser-card/README.md

 - The `ma_token` is stored in plaintext in your Lovelace config.
 Treat it like a password — don't share your dashboard YAML publicly if it contains your token.
 - Library browsing loads up to 500 items per section for performance.
 Search covers your full library regardless of this limit.
 - The card uses a WebSocket connection directly to your MA server for Recently Played, Recently added and the queue view.
 This requires `ma_url` and `ma_token` to be set.
-- There is a hidden scroll bar in the media view section for use with a mouse or trackpad without a scroll feature, just click on the right side of the pane where you would expect a scroll bar to usually be and it will show up
 - The retro theme does not have a "light" variant

 ## Troubleshooting